 Emmett and James reported to me hourly as requested via email or text.
 I needed access to my laptop in my hotel room to take a better look at the information Emmett had already obtained.

 Opening the door, I heard Bella's voice murmuring softly from the bedroom.
 I approached the room with caution since I wasn't sure with whom she was speaking with.
 "I'm sorry I had to leave, baby."

 "Why did you go away, Mommy?
 Did I do something wrong?"

-It was time to step in, since James wasn't the one that needed to give her the answers she sought.
+It was time to step in, since James wasn't the one who needed to give her the answers she sought.
 I made sure she heard me as I entered the room.
 "Bella," I said, watching her tense as she sat in the middle of the bed with my laptop in front of her.
 Her eyes lifted from the computer screen, narrowing as they met my gaze.

 "Good, we'll talk soon."

 I ended the call, closing the laptop and placing it under my arm.
 "Let's go sit in the living area and have it out."

 The challenge in her gaze indicated it wasn't going to be a pleasant conversation.
 Considering the subject matter, it was a safe assumption.